Manchester: Bus

 The city has one of the most extensive bus networks outside London.
-Before the launch of Bee Network, there were over 50 bus companies operating in the Greater Manchester region radiating from the city.
-In 2011, 80 per cent of public transport journeys in Greater Manchester were made by bus, amounting to 220 million passenger journeys each year.
-After deregulation in 1986, the bus system was taken over by GM Buses, which after privatisation was split into GM Buses North and GM Buses South.
-Later these were taken over by First Greater Manchester and Stagecoach Manchester.
+Before the rollout of Bee Network bus franchising across three tranches between 24 September 2023 and 5 January 2025, there were over 50 bus companies operating in the Greater Manchester region radiating from the city.
+In 2011, 80% of public transport journeys in Greater Manchester were made by bus, amounting to 220 million passenger journeys each year.

+After deregulation in 1986, the bus system was taken over by GM Buses, which after privatisation was split into GM Buses North and GM Buses South; these were taken over by First Greater Manchester and Stagecoach Manchester respectively.
 Much of the First Greater Manchester business was sold to Diamond North West and Go North West in 2019.
-Go North West operate a three-route zero-fare Manchester Metroshuttle, which carries 2.8 million commuters a year around Manchester's business districts.
-Stagecoach Manchester is the Stagecoach Group's largest subsidiary and also the largest bus operator in Greater Manchester, operating around 690 buses.
+Stagecoach Manchester, one of the Stagecoach Group's largest subsidiaries and formerly the largest bus operator in Greater Manchester, operates a two-route zero-fare free bus network, which runs between the city's business districts and major transport hubs.